Part of BAFTA's 2011 Screenwriters' Lecture Series: watch the video of Paul Laverty now on BAFTA Guru.

 To try and understand people by listening to them gives you great information, and new ideas.

-In this video, Laverty discusses his close working relationship with Ken Loach, and recalls the first point of contact with the director that led to Carla's Song.
+Laverty discusses his close working relationship with Ken Loach, and recalls the first point of contact with the director that led to Carla's Song.
 He discusses his interest in intensive research and the importance of listening to other points of view, and talks about how the Glaswegian 'voice' is the one that comes most naturally to him.